NexusMutual/smart-contracts/docs/user-flows/manager.md

 1. **Identifies the staked NXM** allocated to the affected cover.
 2. **Calculates the required burn amount** based on the cover payout.
-3. **Burns NXM from the pool’s staked balance**, reducing the available capacity.
+3. **Burns NXM from the pool's staked balance**, reducing the available capacity.
 4. **Adjusts pool allocations** to reflect the new effective stake.

 ---